 Most lawsuits against Notaries happen because they notarized the signature of someone who wasn’t present.
 Here are actual examples:

-- A candidate was disqualified in a local election because the signature gatherers were not present before the Notary when their signatures were notarized on his nominating papers.
+- Election consequences: A candidate was disqualified in a local election because the signature gatherers were not present before the Notary when their signatures were notarized on his nominating papers.

-- Thousands of borrowers lost their homes when employees of mortgage servicers notarized affidavits supporting scores of foreclosures without the signers present.
+- Foreclosure abuses: Thousands of borrowers lost their homes when employees of mortgage servicers notarized affidavits supporting scores of foreclosures without the signers present.

-- An employee of a small business asked the owner, who was a Notary, to notarize a signature on a grant deed.
-The owner didn’t realize the employee had forged his parent’s signature.
-This enabled the employee to take out a large refinance loan on the property without his parent knowing it.
+- Property fraud: An employee of a small business asked the owner, who was a Notary, to notarize a signature on a grant deed.
+The owner didn’t realize the employee had forged his parent’s signature, which enabled the employee to take out a large refinance loan on the property without his parents’ knowledge.

-In these and other instances, the Notaries faced their own legal consequences of failing to require the signer to personally appear.
+In these and other instances, the Notaries faced the legal consequences of failing to require the signer to appear personally.

-The best way to protect yourself and minimize risk of Notary liability is to enforce the personal appearance requirement for every notarization.
+Enforcing the personal appearance requirement for every notarization is the best way to protect yourself and minimize the risk of Notary liability.
 This also protects the public and the transaction.

 Questions from Notaries about remote online notarizations

-Some Notaries have asked if they are allowed to perform remote online notarizations using online audiovisual communications technologies.
+Some Notaries have asked if they are permitted to conduct remote online notarizations using online audiovisual communication technologies.

 Most states have enacted permanent laws that authorize Notaries to perform remote online notarizations.
 With a remote notarization, the signer and Notary appear before each other using technology that allows them to simultaneously communicate with each other by sight and sound.
 Think of remote online notarization as a new way for signers to personally appear before a Notary.
 Since not all states have enacted these laws, Notaries in states that don’t authorize remote notarization must still require the signer to appear physically in person before the Notary.